-- 1 Open a page to customize. - 2 Select MENU. - 3 Select Edit Layout or Edit Combo. - 4 Select an option: - To change the name, select Name or Name & Symbol > Name, enter a new name, and select Done. - To change the SmartMode symbol, select Name & Symbol > Symbol, and select a new symbol. - To change the number of functions shown and the layout of the screen, select Layout, and select an option. - To change the function of a portion of the screen, select the window to change, and select a function from the list on the right. - To change how the screens are split, use the arrow keys to select a new location. - To change the data shown on the page and additional data bars, select Overlays, and select an option. - To assign a preset to a portion of the SmartMode screen, select Presets > Include, and select a preset from the list on the right.
+- 1 Open a page to customize. - 2 Select Menu. - 3 Select Edit Layout or Edit Combo. - 4 Select an option: - To change the name, select Name or Name & Symbol > Name, enter a new name, and select Done. - To change the SmartMode symbol, select Name & Symbol > Symbol, and select a new symbol. - To change the number of functions shown and the layout of the screen, select Layout, and select an option. - To change the function of a portion of the screen, select the window to change, and select a function from the list on the right. - To change how the screens are split, drag the arrows to a new location. - To change the data shown on the page and additional data bars, select Overlays, and select an option. - TIP: While viewing a screen with data overlay, hold an overlay box to quickly change the data in it. - To assign a preset to a portion of the SmartMode screen, select Presets > Include, and select a preset from the list on the right.